 There exists a trend nationally toward outcomes-based education.
 Harper's existing outcomes have not been consistently measured and applied to program assessment and improvement.
-The first institutional program assessment cycle has been completed but the desired level of program improvement has not yet been reached.
+The first two institutional program assessment cycles have been completed but the desired level of program improvement has not yet been reached.

 The Higher Learning Commission currently has institutional, program and course level outcomes identified as requirements.
-Although all programs and courses have identified outcomes, consistent program level assessment methods had not been consistently implemented across the College.
+Although all programs and courses have identified outcomes, program level assessment methods had not been consistently implemented across the College.
 A new College-wide framework for program level outcomes was adopted by the College in FY2005.
 Training for all programs was held in October 2004, and all programs completed the first assessment cycle in September 2005.
 All programs received individual counseling on the first year results.
-Harper is closer to a consistent implementation than ever before, but has not yet achieved the desired level of assessment consistency resulting in program improvement.
+A full second cycle was completed in the 2006 fall semester.
+The third cycle is underway.
+A budget has been approved for FY2008 that includes a full-time staff position in institutional effectiveness and assessment.
+While Harper is closer than ever to a consistent implementation, it has not yet achieved the desired level of assessment consistency resulting in program improvement.

-16 NCA 1997 Visit Report and 2004 Handbook of Accreditation
+20 NCA 1997 Visit Report and 2004 Handbook of Accreditation